-- Gaps in existing social systems have led to persistent concerns about safety, crime, inequality, homelessness and core housing needs. - Residents are calling for gaps to be closed, and they recognize that a high degree of collaboration across sectors and governments is essential. - They want to see strengthened leadership on these issues at the City.

-- The development of, and alignment with, community-level strategies will help define the role of the City and civic services in improving community safety and well-being. - Engagement with all levels of government, the social serving sector and residents with living and lived experiences will be prioritized.
+- Gaps in existing social systems have led to persistent concerns about safety, crime, inequality, homelessness and core housing needs. - Residents are calling for gaps to be closed, and they recognize that a high degree of collaboration across sectors and governments is essential. - The development of, and alignment with, community-level strategies will help define the role of the City and civic services in improving community safety and well-being. - Engagement with all levels of government, the social serving sector and residents with living and lived experiences will be prioritized.